-- Conceptual Framework: The functions of training, relationship of training to organizational individual goals, Factors effecting successful training process, Skills of a successful trainer - Internal and external trainer. - 2.
-Training and Learning: The learning process, learning curve, principles of learning, training guidelines, experience versus training, kinds of training, sy stem approach to training, programmed instruction, transfer of training. - Training Needs Assessment and Curriculum Development: Identification of Training and Development needs, training needs assessment-various approaches (the job and the Individual), Advantages and disadvantages of basic needs assessment techniques, Assessing curriculum needs, curriculum standards, matching organisational training needs, Developing training materials. - 4.
-Training Methods: Three Stages of training (Preparatory, implement ation and follow-up stage), On the job and off-the job methods, experiential versus non-experiential methods. - 5.
+- 1. Conceptual Framework: The functions of training, relationship of training to organizational and individual goals, Factors effecting successful training process, Skills of a successful trainer Internal and external trainer. - 2.
+Training and Learning: The learning process, learning curve, principles of learning, training guidelines, experience versus training, kinds of training, system approach to training, programmed instruction, transfer of training. - 3.
+Training Needs Assessment and Curriculum Development: Identification of Training and Development needs, training needs assessment-various approaches (the job and the Individual), Advantages and disadvantages of basic needs assessment techniques, Assessing curriculum needs, curriculum standards, matching organizational training needs, Developing training materials. - 4.
+Training Methods: Three Stages of training (Preparatory, implementation and follow up stage), On the job and off-the job methods,, experiential versus non-experiential methods. - 5.
 Evaluation of Training and Development, and Emerging Pattern: Reasons of evaluating training, Criteria for evaluation, problems of evaluation, steps involved in evaluation, methods for training evaluation, analysis and costing of training.
 Emerging Pattern of Training and development in India.
 Two Indian case studies to be discussed in the class. - 6.
 Case Studies: Some cases to be discussed in the class relating to the learning from the course to business world are required to be discussed.

 - 1. Prior John, Handbook of Training and Development Jaico, Publishing House, Bombay, 1997. - 2.
-Donald F. Michalak and Edwin G. Yager, Making the Training Process Work, Harper and Row, New York. - 3.
+Donald F. Michalak and Edwin G. Yager, Making the Training Process Work, Harper and Row, New York, 1979. - 3.
 Jack J. Phillips, Handbook of Training Evaluation and Measurement Methods, 3rd Edition, Houston, Gulf Publishing Co., 1997. - 4.
-Lynton R, Pareek, U, Training for Development, Vistaar, New Delhi.
+Lynton R, Pareek, U, Training for Development, 2nd Edition, New Delhi, Vistaar, 1990.